Activities & Lessons

 G4 Math Activity Set Food In Space And More

-In this lesson, your child will gain understanding of informational text through active reading.
+In this lesson, students will gain understanding of informational text about our solar system through active reading.
 Informational text contains many facts and details.
 Active readers process informational text with deliberate speed that enables them to focus on and retain the facts presented.

 There are two parts to this activity.
 First, read and learn about the objects in the solar system.
-Then, complete an activity sheet to develop vocabulary, learn concepts, and do the math.
+Then, complete an activity sheet to develop vocabulary, learn concepts, and solve related math problems.

-As you read the "In Our Corner of Space" pages, have your child point to, instead of circle, the informational text.
-The answers to “Identify the Planets and Their Positions” and “Do the Math!” can be written on a blank sheet of paper.
+This activity can be completed even if every student doesn’t have their own sheet.
+As you read the “In Our Corner of Space” pages, you can have students point to, instead of circle, the informational text.
+The answers to “Identify the Planets and Their Positions” and “Do the Math!” can be written separately.

-Then, after reading the "In Our Corner of Space" pages, your child can complete the STEM student sheet.
+Then, after reading the “In Our Corner of Space” pages, have students complete the STEM student sheet.
 Check their answers using the answer sheet.

 Pluto was once classified as a planet but is no longer considered to be one.
-Astronomers changed the definition of a planet, requiring it to have a clear orbit.
+In 2006, astronomers changed the definition of a planet, requiring it to have an orbit clear of other objects.
 Pluto shares its orbit with several other large objects that are not moons of Pluto.
 The scientists decided that Pluto no longer fulfills all the requirements to be classified as a planet.

 Related Reading